i-shubham-tech/Interview-preperation/Node-JS.md

 ```
 ### 🧰 Error Handling in Express

-Express provides a built-in way to handle errors using **error-handling middleware** i contain four parameter err first one.
-These middleware functions help catch and manage runtime or request errors **globally** in your application.
+Error handling in Express means using special middleware to catch and manage errors, so the app doesn’t crash and can send a proper error response to the client.

 #### 🧩 Example: